23 October 2020

-The first mention of Samnaun dates back to 1089 in a charter of the Lord of Tarasp.
+The first mention of the village was in a charter of the Lord of Tarasp in 1089.
 Farmers from the villages of Ramosch and Vna in the Lower Engadin (Unterengadin) populated the valley of Saumnaun.

 The fertile climate made farming possible at an altitude of over 1 800 metres (see also the centuries-old agricultural terraces in this region).